filbertkm/flagquest/README.md

 A geography quiz game built with Nuxt and Vue where you guess countries from their flags.
 Country data is fetched from Wikidata.

+The game is available to play at: **https://filbertkm.github.io/flagquest/**

 ## Setup

 Install dependencies: